 After some practice with the new left-hand holster they notice it starts to lose its shape, so they talk to a saddler in town.
 He shows them how to use a little shaped steel to help the leather keep its shape.
 A piece of steel is added to the holsters as part of the belt-loop, and placed just in front of the trigger guard.
 The steel looks like a warped ‘X’ with a hook.
 There’s a hook over the belt as part of the belt loop which goes down to bend up to hold the gun just in front of the cylinder, with two strips coming off this to run just under the cylinder.
 The steel takes the bulk of the weight of the gun, and transfers it to the belt via the steel belt-loop section.

 After a bit of practice with both guns on the belt at once Boone moves the two guns to the center of his waist, so they have their hand-grips just in front of his hips with the two barrels almost touching in front of his stomach, moving each one closer to the hand to use it.
 He’s soon very fast at slipping the loops off then drawing the guns, and to turn them as soon as the barrel tips clear the holster.
-He’s also very accurate with them up to about twenty yards when firing from the hip with either hand.
+When firing the Remingtons from the hip Boone is very accurate with either hand up to about twenty yards.

 The next week Mary has another holster for Boone to try using.
 The main part of the holster is the same as his current two, but the belt loops have it hang low on his right thigh with the hand-grip tipped back at a slight angle.
 It has a tie to go around his leg just above his knee to hold the bottom of the holster and gun in place when he moves, and a front flap to make it look like other holsters.
 He always wondered why they got seven guns instead of just six for two each, and now he knows they want him to carry three guns.
 After some practice Boone is fast with the thigh gun, but not as fast as he is with the two guns at his waist.